Hendrix-CS/csci151/labs/tic-tac-toe.md

 ## Step 3 - get

 This method finds the associated index into the allocated array using the `index` method from Step 1.
-Then, according to the collision resolution method you chose above, we walk through the `HashNodes` found, until either a matching key is identified and the method returns the value of this node, or we encounter a `null` position and the method returns `Optional.empty()`.
+Then, following to the collision resolution method described above, we walk through the `HashNodes` found, until either a matching key is identified and the method returns the value of this node, or we encounter a `null` position and the method returns `Optional.empty()`.